Dihedral angle: Proteins

 The figure at right illustrates the location of each of these angles (but it does not show correctly the way they are defined).

 The planarity of the peptide bond usually restricts ω to be 180° (the typical trans case) or 0° (the rare cis case).
 The distance between the Cα atoms in the trans and cis isomers is approximately 3.8 and 2.9 Å, respectively.
 The vast majority of the peptide bonds in proteins are trans, though the peptide bond to the nitrogen of proline has an increased prevalence of cis compared to other amino-acid pairs.

 The side chain dihedral angles are designated with χn (chi-n).
 They tend to cluster near 180°, 60°, and −60°, which are called the trans, gauche−, and gauche+ conformations.
 The stability of certain sidechain dihedral angles is affected by the values φ and ψ.
-For instance, there are direct steric interactions between the Cγ of the side chain in the gauche+ rotamer and the backbone nitrogen of the next residue when ψ is near -60°.
+For instance, there are direct steric interactions between the Cγ of the side chain in the gauche+ rotamer and the backbone nitrogen of the next residue when ψ is near −60°.
 This is evident from statistical distributions in backbone-dependent rotamer libraries.

-Converting from dihedral angles to Cartesian coordinates in chains

-It is common to represent polymers backbones, notably proteins, in internal coordinates; that is, a list of consecutive dihedral angles and bond lengths.
-However, some types of computational chemistry instead use cartesian coordinates.
-In computational structure optimization, some programs need to flip back and forth between these representations during their iterations.
-This task can dominate the calculation time.
-For processes with many iterations or with long chains, it can also introduce cumulative numerical inaccuracy.
-While all conversion algorithms produce mathematically identical results, they differ in speed and numerical accuracy.
+Dihedral angles have also been defined by the IUPAC for other molecules, such as the nucleic acids (DNA and RNA) and for polysaccharides.

 Geometry

 Every polyhedron has a dihedral angle at every edge describing the relationship of the two faces that share that edge.
 This dihedral angle, also called the face angle, is measured as the internal angle with respect to the polyhedron.
 An angle of 0° means the face normal vectors are antiparallel and the faces overlap each other, which implies that it is part of a degenerate polyhedron.
 An angle of 180° means the faces are parallel, as in a tiling.
 An angle greater than 180° exists on concave portions of a polyhedron.

-Every dihedral angle in an edge-transitive polyhedron has the same value.
-This includes the 5 Platonic solids, the 13 Catalan solids, the 4 Kepler–Poinsot polyhedra, the two quasiregular solids, and two quasiregular dual solids.
+Every dihedral angle in a polyhedron that is isotoxal and/or isohedral has the same value.
+This includes the 5 Platonic solids, the 13 Catalan solids, the 4 Kepler–Poinsot polyhedra, the 2 convex quasiregular polyhedra, and the 2 infinite families of bipyramids and trapezohedra.